 Finally, you can use the information gathered from big data to change your business methods in real time: Real big data benefits for your business.
 This could be anything from changing your delivery route because of traffic to adjusting a feature in your product to cater to your customers.

 For upwards of a century modern healthcare has been driven by the illusive goal of curing the incurable.
 Yet, diseases such as cancer have yet to be beaten.
 The tech giants of today are planning on changing that, though.
-Perhaps computer science-driven data will be able accomplish what we have yet to accomplish via the traditional beaker and test tube.
+Perhaps computer science-driven big data benefits will be able accomplish what we have yet to accomplish via the traditional beaker and test tube.

 In a mere ten years, Microsoft is hoping to “solve” cancer.
 The amount of cancer research that has been published is far more than what any doctor could possibly read in a lifetime.
 But, it’s not enough data to overwhelm a computer.

 “The complex processes that happen in cells have some similarity to those that happen in a standard desktop computer,” Chris Bishop, head of Microsoft Research’s Cambridge-based lab, told Fast Company.

 You read that right, part of Microsoft’s plan is to treat the problem of cancer like the problem of a computer virus.
 Potentially, computers may be able to understand and predict the patterns of cancerous cells, leading to big data benefits.